pippim/pippim.github.io/programs/iothings.md

 A LAN or Wi-Fi connection is required for both your TV and your computer.

-The IP address assigned to your Sony TV must be entered into the file `~/.config/iothings/tvip`.

 Linux is required and preferably the Ubuntu distribution.
 The following programs are required: